Michael Jackson: Death

 Fans placed flowers and notes on Jackson's star on the Hollywood Walk of Fame on the day of his death.

-On June 25, 2009, less than three weeks before his concert residency was due to begin in London, with all concerts sold out, Jackson died from cardiac arrest, caused by a propofol and benzodiazepine overdose.
-Conrad Murray, his personal physician, had given Jackson various medications to help him sleep at his rented mansion in Holmby Hills, Los Angeles.
-Paramedics received a 911 call at 12:21 pm Pacific time (19:21 UTC) and arrived at the property four minutes later.
-Jackson was not breathing and CPR was performed.
-Resuscitation efforts continued en route to Ronald Reagan UCLA Medical Center, and for more than an hour after Jackson's arrival, but were unsuccessful, and he was pronounced dead at 2:26 pm Pacific time (21:26 UTC).
-Murray had administered propofol, lorazepam, and midazolam; Jackson's death was caused by a propofol overdose.
+On June 25, 2009, less than three weeks before his concert residency was scheduled to begin in London, with all dates sold out, Jackson died at age 50 from cardiac arrest caused by a propofol and benzodiazepine overdose.
+His personal physician, Conrad Murray, had administered various medications to help him sleep at his home in Holmby Hills, Los Angeles.
+Paramedics received a 911 call at 12:21 pm Pacific time (19:21 UTC) and arrived four minutes later.
+Jackson was not breathing, and CPR was performed.
+Resuscitation efforts continued en route to Ronald Reagan UCLA Medical Center and for more than an hour after his arrival, but were unsuccessful, and he was pronounced dead at 2:26 pm Pacific time (21:26 UTC).
+Murray had administered propofol, lorazepam, and midazolam; Jackson's death resulted from a propofol overdose.